llm-eval/llm-eval.github.io/docs/pages/leaderboard/pe.md

 | baseline | 47.15 | 7.2 | 92.19 | 25.2 |
 | least to most | 75.28 | 79.8 | 79.38 | 96.2 |

-*”This is very important to my career.” is used in emotion prompt*
+*"This is very important to my career." is used in emotion prompt*